twni2016/pomdp-baselines/readme.md

 Simply open the Jupyter Notebook [example.ipynb](example.ipynb) and it contains the training and evaluation procedure on a toy POMDP environment (Pendulum-V).
 It only costs < 20 min to run the whole process on a GPU.

 ## Installation
-First download this repo into your local directory (preferably on a cluster or a server) to <local_path>.
-Then we recommend to use a virtual env to install all the dependencies.
+First download this repository into your local directory (preferably on a cluster or a server) to <local_path>.
+Then we recommend using a virtual env to install all the dependencies.
 We provide the yaml file to install using miniconda:

 ```bash
 conda env create -f environments.yml